 nix-shell -I nixpkgs=https://github.com/NixOS/nixpkgs/archive/865c1cb0e921c173e88be7d4cddaee651b79bbfe.tar.gz -p doxygen graphviz

-is needed to generate the graph-related content (this is also noted in the Doxyfile
+graphviz is needed to generate the graph-related content (this is also noted in the Doxyfile snippet below).

 NOTE